telegr-am/howto/info/scalable.md

 [David Pollak](http://blog.goodstuff.im) founded Telegram.
 David also built [Lift](http://liftweb.net) which powers [Foursquare](http://foursquare.com) and David helped Twitter with scalability issues in 2008.
 David knows scalable and built Telegram to scale.

-## You don't pay extra for Scalable ##

-Telegram's utility pricing (pay for the bandwidth and storage you use) means that you don't pay extra for a "fast" box and you don't need to upgrade your plan if you have a month or two of high traffic because your site was mentioned on Hacker News or CNN or something.
-Yes, for those months, you'll pay more because your site traffic is higher, but when your site traffic drops to a lower level, you pay less.